pkgw/website/content/2025/state-of-the-doc-tools.md

 and “tools” expansively.
 That first word, “documentation”, might conjure up an image of a hefty spiral-bound manual.
 But that’s just one form-factor out of many possibilities.
-I think that more than ever, it should be emphasized that documentation can come in many shapes and sizes.
+I think that more than ever, it should be emphasized that documentation can live in some surprising places.
 YouTube videos?
 [Sure](https://www.youtube.com/watch?v=HTXScEOwze8)!
 StackExchange Q&As?
 [Indeed](https://unix.stackexchange.com/questions/744675/resizing-an-lvm-storage-repository-in-xcp-ng).
 Discord chat groups?
 [Empirically,